Cookies are small pieces of data that are downloaded to your computer or mobile device when you visit a website or application.

 Using your data to personalise the adverts shown

-We may collect and analyse data about your device (e.g.your IP address and cookie IDs) and your use of our services (e.g. what articles you read).
+We may collect and analyse data about your device (e.g. your IP address and cookie IDs) and your use of our services (e.g. what articles you read).

-To tailor and deliver advertising to you may collect data from you across our online services.
+To tailor and deliver advertising to you we may collect data from you across our online services.
 This data helps us to predict what might interest you and to show you adverts tailored to those interests.
 This is commonly known as Online Behavioural Advertising (OBA) or interest-based advertising.
-Not all of the advertising we show is tailored based on your data and your interests.
-We also tailor our adverts based on the content you are viewing, contextual advertising; for example, if you are reading an article then we might show you related ads.
+Not all the advertising we show is tailored based on your data and your interests.
+We may also tailor our adverts based on the content you are viewing, contextual advertising; for example, if you are reading an article then we might show you related ads.